Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 As things stand right now, Night Fae offers not only numerically stronger throughput, but also mechanically better way of delivering healing and damage.
 While Venthyr can compete during extreme burst situations in raid environment, it will fall behind on overall healing; on top of that, its class ability has a longer cooldown.
 Both Kyrian and Necrolord are so significantly behind both in terms of total throughput and as cooldowns, they are not even worth considering for any PvE content.

 Another factor when choosing a Covenant is its signature ability.
 Night Fae and Venthyr provide movement abilities, while Kyrian and Necrolord provide survivability increase in the form of absorb shield and self-healing ability respectively.
-As Restoration Druids are great in both of these departments, we feel that this part of Covenants will be largely irrelevant and treated as an extra bonus, rather than something meaningful.
+As Restoration Druids are great in both of these departments, we feel that this part of the Covenant system is largely irrelevant and treated as an extra bonus, rather than something meaningful.

 The powers of Soulbinds are somewhat similar, with Niya being slightly better than those of any Covenant.